mananahmed/chapatimystery/_posts/2019-12-31-Australianama-RT.md

 ...

 ### An Alternative Account ###
 [Najnin Islam is Assistant Professor of English at Colorado College where she teaches classes on Global Anglophone, and Postcolonial Literatures.
 Her research focuses on the transit of people, commodities, and ideologies between the Atlantic and Indian Ocean worlds in the nineteenth century.
 In particular she works on the migration of indentured servants or “coolies” from India, and China to British plantation colonies after the emancipation of enslaved African people.
 Her first book project, currently in progress, investigates the production of the figure of the “coolie” through appositional readings of literary fiction and historical-archival materials on indentureship.
-She received her PhD in English from the University of Pennsylvania in 2018.]
+She received her PhD in English from the University of Pennsylvania in 2018.] [⤴ TOC](#table-of-content)

 ![alt text]({{site.baseurl}}/img/uploads/2019/SK_NI.jpeg)